 - Add the dry ingredients to the eggs and mix just until combined, the batter will be runny.

-- Add in the softened butter and whip on medium speed for 1 minute, then increase to high for 1 minute.
+- Add in the softened butter and vanilla extract and whip on medium speed for 1 minute, then increase to high for 1 minute.
 The batter should be thick and silky.

 - Add the chocolate chips and walnuts to a medium bowl and toss with the remaining 1 tablespoon of flour.